juliohr/mars_rovers/README.md

 The solution has three modules:

-mars_rover -> responsible for the rover actions turn, move, knows its position plateau -> a 2d surface with boundaries on x and y mars_rover_parser -> reads commands from input file and translates to Rover actions
+mars_rover -> responsible for the rover actions turn, move, knows its position. plateau -> a 2d surface with boundaries on x and y. mars_rover_parser -> reads commands from input file and translates to Rover actions.

 mars_rover_problem generates the program that does the following steps